Chronically Ill, Traumatically Billed: $123,019 For 2 Multiple Sclerosis Treatments

 What gives: Hickson researched Ocrevus online after her doctor prescribed the new medicine.
 "I've seen people's testimonies about how great it is" on YouTube, she said.
 "But I don't think they really go into what it's like receiving the bill."

-That was particularly shocking because, covered by government insurance for her disability, she'd never received a bill for MS medicine before.
+That was particularly shocking because, covered by government insurance for her disability, she had never received a bill for MS medicine before.

 "I have a 9-year-old son and my income is $770 a month," said Hickson.
 "How am I supposed to support him and then you guys are asking me for $3,000?"